SyneRBI/SIRF-SuperBuild/jupyterhub/README.md

   1. build the `synerbi/sirf:sirf-core` image with the `nvidia/cuda:10.0-cudnn7-devel-ubuntu18.04` base image
   1. build the jupyterhub image from the image at point 1, copy the SIRF `INSTALL` directory from the `synerbi/sirf:sirf-core` (previous step), set the appropriate environmental variable and install CIL via conda

-Jupyterhub uses images from https://github.com/jupyter/docker-stacks which I cloned in https://github.com/paskino/docker-stacks
+Jupyterhub uses images from https://github.com/jupyter/docker-stacks which

 ### Create the base image for jupyterhub with NVIDIA runtime on Ubuntu 18.04